Can anyone suggest sociological readings on institutions?

 Thanks Brian.
 It's helpful to get a good sense of what the main readings are.
 I think the problem for me is that a lot of this stuff if more organizational and may not really be very helpful for thinking about marriage but I guess I'll have to see!
 I know of a few readings about whether marriage has become de-institutionalized or not but that's about it.
 Family scholarship tends not to be very theoretical!

-almost 13 years ago
+about 13 years ago

 You're right that much of the later institutional literature is about organizations, but earlier works like Burger and Luckmann (and some of Goffman's work, now that I think about it, specifically "Asylums") are about institutionalizing social practices and norms, so worth looking at.
 That said, check out this syllabus from John Levi Martin on institutionalization and cognition that crosses a wide range of social spheres: http://home.uchicago.edu/~jlmartin/190--Institutions%20and%20Cognitions.pdf

-Brian Cody – almost 13 years ago
+Brian Cody – about 13 years ago

 Awesome, thanks!
 This is all new stuff to me, so really appreciate all the suggestions!

-Abigail Ocobock – almost 13 years ago
+Abigail Ocobock – about 13 years ago

 login to leave comment